 School principals in consultation with the superintendent shall make final judgments as to whether or not unwed parents should be enrolled or retained in school.
 They shall take every consideration to avert consideration of abortion as an option by the pregnant student.
 In the light of compassion, mercy and justice they shall consider each person's case individually, consult with the parents, recommend appropriate counseling resources, such as residing in a home where natural/foster parents, legal guardians, or theses, who have in writing, been delegated to as parents or legal guardians in circumstances such as these, and insure confidentiality.
 Pregnancy shall not be a reason for automatic expulsion.

 TUITION AND FEES/FINANCIAL ASSISTANCE

-Financial assistance is available for qualifying students.
-Information and application forms may be obtained in the school officeEach year tuition prices are set by the Diocese of Memphis and St. Paul Parish.
+Each year tuition prices are set by the Diocese of Memphis and St. Paul Parish.
 Please contact St. Paul Catholic School for information regarding the yearly amount charged for tuition and fees.